Grilled Cauliflower Steaks

 As an embracer of oops moments, I also appreciate an infusion of healthy food to sustain myself between them.
 Bring on the wholesome, the nourishing, and the good things my body needs!

-Put another way: I fully intend to eat more pie, so let’s work in a little veg, shall we?
+Put another way: I fully intend to eat more pie, so let’s work in a little healthy vegetable like cauliflower, shall we?

 If you need evidence that cauliflower, a rather bland-looking veggie that I don’t even remember seeing growing up, let alone eating, has gone mainstream, consider this: my first experience of a grilled cauliflower “steak” was at a local brewery.
 If breweries in Wisconsin, the land of all things beer, cheese, and sausage, serve grilled cauliflower with pride, it’s legit.

-While raw cauliflower can lack appeal to all but the staunchest of veggie lovers, grilled cauliflower is an entirely different business.
+While raw cauliflower can lack appeal to all but the staunchest of veggie lovers, cauliflower tots, cauliflower rice and cauliflower steaks are an entirely different business.
 Heat softens and caramelizes the cauliflower until it becomes tender and almost sweet.
 It’s a similar effect to what happens when cauliflower is roasted in the oven, with the extra tasty upgrade of the grill’s smokiness.

 - One head of cauliflower will yield 3 thin or 2 thicker “steaks,” depending upon the side of your head of cauliflower, so if you are cooking for a crowd, plan accordingly.